This is a collaborative post. All views and text are mine.

 What exactly is diversification?

 You’ve heard of diversification and you know that it’s a good thing, but do you actually fully understand it?
 It’s not just dabbling in lots of different assets to make life more interesting, it’s an important risk-management strategy.
 A diversified portfolio with lots of different types of assets – metals, futures, mutual funds, stocks and bonds will bring better returns and present lower risks than any of the individual investments within it.
+Of course, the investment trend at the moment is cryptocurrency (click here to learn more), which some see as a risk, but it’s up to you to assess that risk yourself.

 Some good reasons to diversify